 Its often quoted that humans are 90% microbes and 10% human.
+In this podcast, Jonathan Eisen (Professor at the University of California) debunks this myth.
 It turns out that that these figures were pretty much made up.
 Better estimates are likely to be 50% human and 50% microbe.
 But that’s still incredible!
 And it's not just humans.
 Every plant and animal is covered in a cloud of invisible microbes!

 Even more amazing is the diversity of these microbes in our body.
 There are 1000’s of different species of microbes in just one section of our body.
 And the species in different sections (e.g different parts of the gut) are usually very different from each other.